ckswilliams/modOpenREM/docs/netdicom-qr.rst

     optional arguments:
       -h, --help            show this help message and exit -ct                   Query for CT studies.
-Cannot be used with with -sr -mg                   Query for mammography studies.
-Cannot be used with with -sr -fl                   Query for fluoroscopy studies.
-Cannot be used with with -sr -dx                   Query for planar X-ray studies.
-Cannot be used with with -sr -f yyyy-mm-dd, --dfrom yyyy-mm-dd
+Cannot be used with -sr -mg                   Query for mammography studies.
+Cannot be used with -sr -fl                   Query for fluoroscopy studies.
+Cannot be used with -sr -dx                   Query for planar X-ray studies.
+Cannot be used with -sr -f yyyy-mm-dd, --dfrom yyyy-mm-dd
                             Date from, format yyyy-mm-dd.
 Cannot be used with --single_date -t yyyy-mm-dd, --duntil yyyy-mm-dd